BlackCraze/GameResourceBot/SETUP-long.md

 				- pt - Português (Portuguese)
 				- More languages coming soon!
 		- §§ OCR_RESULT - After it processes a screenshot, GRB will list the results so you can verify they are correct.
 If you change this to "off", it won't.
-		- §§ DELETE_PICTURE_MESSAGE - If you change this to "on", GRB will delete a screenshot from the CHANNEL after it processes it.
 		- Ignore: everything else.
 	3. Purple button: Deploy app